 Prime Minister of Qatar since 26 June 2013.
 After serving in different posts in the government, on 15 February 2005, he was appointed Minister of State for Interior Affairs.
 He was named as Prime Minister on 26 June 2013 in a cabinet reshuffle.
 He was also named as Minister of the Interior in the same cabinet reshuffle.
 He graduated from Durham Military College, United Kingdom, in 1984 and received a bachelor’s degree in police sciences in 1995.

-Minister of Foreign Affairs of the State of Qatar since 2016.
+Deputy Prime Minister and Minister of Foreign Affairs of the State of Qatar.
 Previously he held the position of Assistant Foreign Minister for International Cooperation Affairs (2014-2016).
 He has also served as Deputy Chairman of the Board of Directors of Qatar Mining Company.
 He joined the Supreme Council for Family Affairs in 2003 as an Economic Researcher and then became Director of Economic Affairs between 2005 and 2009.
 In June 2010, he was appointed Secretary of the Personal Representative of H.H. the Emir for Follow-up Affairs at the Emiri Diwan.
 He graduated in Economics and Business Administration from Qatar University.

 Senior policy advisor and head of Public Policy Analysis at the Kingdom Economic and Energy Analysis Department of Saudi Aramco (SA), the Saudi national oil company.
 Prior to his current position, he was a senior advisor at the Ministry of Petroleum and Mineral Resources (MoPM), and lead negotiator on a number of issues on international energy and environmental policies at multiple UN organizations, as well as the G20.
 He also served as a board member at the Green Climate Fund.
 He graduated from the University of Hull, United Kingdom and the University of Westminster, United Kingdom.